-We understand that having gone through knuckle, wrist, finger, elbow, or shoulder joint replacement surgery, you expect to be done with dealing with your injury or condition.
+We understand that having gone through knuckle, wrist, finger, or elbow, joint replacement surgery, you expect to be done with dealing with your injury or condition.
 The results of your surgery, however, can sometimes rely on the therapy you receive following surgery.
-Hand therapy is almost always required after a finger joint replacement or any hand, wrist, elbow, or shoulder joint replacement surgery, usually for several months.
+Hand therapy is almost always required after a finger joint replacement or any hand, wrist, or elbow, joint replacement surgery, usually for several months.
 Special splints are generally used depending on which joint was replaced and how the surgery was done.

 Highest Standard of Care